 Students may earn an Associate in Arts or Associate in Science Degree by taking distance education courses.
+In addition, many other degree and certificate programs offer online and hybrid course options.

-Students may find additional information on minimum technology and skill requirements as well as other general information on the College website under Online and Distance Education or by contacting the Distance Education Office at 256.331.5395 or cookson@nwscc.edu.
+Students may find additional information on minimum technology and skill requirements as well as other general information on the College website under Virtual Learning or by contacting the Distance Education Office (Virtual Learning Center) at 256.331.5453.

-Plans of Study

-General Education/University Transfer
+Plans of Study General Education/University Transfer